mgiuffrida/docs/app/1.0/docs/devguide/data-binding.md

 ### Compound bindings {#compound-bindings}

-You can combine string literals and bindings in a single property binding or text content binding:
+You can combine string literals and bindings in a single property binding, attribute binding, or text content binding:

 ```